dukt/analytics/README.md

 Please [get in touch](mailto:hello@dukt.net), and point out what you do and don't like. **No issue is too small.**

 This plugin is actively maintained by [Benjamin David](https://github.com/benjamindavid), from [Dukt](http://dukt.net/).

-<a id="license"></a>
-## Licensing

-Analytics is free to use during beta.
-You are not allowed to reuse / distribute this software.

 Dukt © 2013 - All rights reserved